 In terms of the Disaster Risk Management Act 2002, (Act No.57 of 2002), Section 53, each municipality must prepare a disaster risk management plan for its area according the circumstances prevailing in the area.
-The uThukela district municipality disaster management plan and sector plan that will inform

-2020/2021 financial year has been approved concurrently with the IDP Review on the 28 May 2020.
+The uThukela district municipality draft disaster management plan and sector plan that will inform 2021/2022 financial will be approved before the start of the financial year concurrently with the IDP review.
 The Disaster management plan was reviewed in collaboration with all relevant stakeholders.
 The disaster management plan of uThukela district municipality incorporates the amendments made in the Disaster Risk Management Act 2002 due to Covid-19 pandemic.
-The 2020/2021 disaster management plan and Sector plan are attached as an annexure.